Xunius/flex_extract_helper/README.md

 ## Usage

-E.g. Modify the `downloader.py` Python script like this:
+E.g. Modify the header part of the `downloader.py` Python script like this:

 ```
 FLEX_EXTRACT_FOLDER='/path/to/flex_extract/'     # FLEX_EXTRACT intallation folder